Treedo/Garmtime/README.md

-✨ Inner Light Guide ✨
+✨ GARMTIME ✨

-Inner Light Guide is a cross-platform mobile application designed to bring positivity, mindfulness, and personal growth into your daily routine.
+GARMTIME is a cross-platform mobile application designed to bring positivity, mindfulness, and personal growth into your daily routine.
 Built with Flutter, it provides personalized daily affirmations, color and gemstone guidance, and inspirational advice to help you unlock your inner happiness and potential.

 ## Features